zorglub42/OSA/README.md

 To install some prerequisite are needed

-**IMPORTANT NOTE:** Apply following MySQL instrustruction on if you plan to connect databe on a remote server.
+**IMPORTANT NOTE:** Apply following MySQL instrustruction on if you plan to connect database on a remote server.
   - root mysql user on target server should be able to create/delete users and databases, with a connection from the server where OSA is installed If it's not the case, run on target MySQL server:
       - to add this privileges: GRANT all on *.* to 'root'@'%' identified by 'password' WITH GRANT OPTION;
       - to remove priovileges: DELETE from mysql.user WHERE user='root' AND host='%'; flush privileges;